 It takes 2 to 3 hours to process 20 gms., remember were' over 50.
-We are not going to process extra food and macronutrients like that of the 25-year-old.
-Cut – back the intake of protein, if you find you’re digestive system simply is struggling or slowing too much.
+We are not going to process extra food and macro nutrients like that of the 25-year-old.
+Cut–back the intake of protein, if you find you’re digestive system is struggling or slowing too much.

-fats: come from sources such as: salmon, halibut sardines herring, avocados, etc.
+fats: come from sources such as: salmon, halibut sardines herring, avocados, eggs, etc.

-From the seed family: sunflower seeds, flax, hemp, peanuts and almonds unsalted, are all good sources, Just don’t over indulge.
+From the seed family: sunflower seeds, flax, hemp, peanuts and almonds unsalted, are all good sources, Just be mindful of over indulgence.

 One important requirement of diet and weight training over 50 is: stay hydrated!
 Drinking plenty of water is important.